 - 4 skin on chicken leg quarters with bone*

 - Place parchment on a baking sheet to save a little cleaning.
 This isn’t necessary.
 You can also use foil.

 - Drizzle the chicken with olive oil.
 There really isn’t a measurement.
 Just drizzle the tops of the leg quarters and rub it in.
 Flip the leg quarters over and drizzle some more on the underside.
 Use your hand to rub it in since it’s the best utensil you have.

 - Sprinkle the leg quarters with lightly with the seasoning, flip, then sprinkle the tops liberally.

 - Place in the oven and roast for 50 to 60 minutes.
 It’s hard to overcook these because it’s dark meat and very forgiving.
 Roasting for an hour delivers crispier skin.

-- The juices that accumulate in the pan can be used to drizzle on top.
+- Use the juices that accumulate in the pan to drizzle on top.

 - Serve with your favorite sides and enjoy!